U.S. Border Restrictions on Non-essential Travel at U.S. Land Ports of Entry

 you will be permitted entry into to the U.S. from Mexico, and you will be processed as you normally would.
 No proof of vaccination will be required at this time.

 If I am a Mexican Citizen with a Tourist Visa, but not a Green Card, will I be processed as normal upon entry to the U.S.?

 Sort of.
 You will be asked if you are fully vaccinated.
 You should be prepared to show paper or digital proof of your vaccination status if requested.
 It is possible you may be sent to secondary inspection for further verification of your vaccinated status.

 How long will the initiative last?

-The initiative limiting land travel for the purposes of tourism and recreation is valid until April 20, unless lifted sooner or modified/extended.
-Please keep abreast of the State Department website links below, and local border news sources for any changes/modifications/to the initiative, or to how it is being enforced in practice.
+The border initiative limiting land travel for the purposes of tourism and recreation was lifted on November 8, 2021 for fully vaccinated travelers.
+Please keep abreast of the State Department website announcements, and local border news sources for any changes or modifications to the initiative.

 Which vaccines are being accepted by the U.S. for the purposes of travel across the border?

 The U.S. is accepting all the vaccines approved by the World Health Organization (WHO) and/or the CDC.
 Those vaccines are the following: